 We have a \$250 million unsecured revolving credit agreement (the "Credit Agreement") with a syndicate of banks, which matures on April 11, 2021.
 Under the Credit Agreement, we are able to borrow funds at variable interest rates based on, at our election, the Eurodollar rate or a base rate, plus in each case a spread based on our consolidated funded debt ratio.
 Availability of credit requires compliance with certain financial and other covenants, including a maximum consolidated funded debt ratio and minimum consolidated interest coverage ratio as defined in the Credit Agreement.
 We test our compliance with these financial covenants on a fiscal quarterly basis.
-As of February 29, 2020, the interest rates applicable to our borrowings under the Credit Agreement would be calculated as LIBOR plus 75 basis points at the time of the respective borrowing.
-As of February 29, 2020, we had no outstanding borrowings and had outstanding letters of credit amounting to \$70.8 million, leaving \$179.2 million available for borrowing under the Credit Agreement.
+As of November 28, 2020, the interest rates applicable to our borrowings under the Credit Agreement would be calculated as LIBOR plus 75 basis points at the time of the respective borrowing.
+As of November 28, 2020, we had no outstanding borrowings and had outstanding letters of credit amounting to \$72.7 million, leaving \$177.3 million available for borrowing under the Credit Agreement.
+We expect to replace the Credit Agreement prior to its maturity with a new revolving line of credit on appropriate terms.

-As of February 29, 2020, we were in compliance with all covenants under the Credit Agreement.
+As of November 28, 2020, we were in compliance with all covenants under the Credit Agreement.